 The second big inspiration, Downriver Locations Through the Years is closer to my vision for this section of Carbon-izer.
-Originally it was in HTML not unlike what you will find here, but instead went to a rather bland off-the-shelf design.
+Originally it was in HTML not unlike what you will find here, but instead went to a rather bland off-the-shelf design, which made it somehow worse.
 Unfortunately, this was only a cosmetic move and did not actually update any of the pages, which are still in a 2006-2007 time warp, which isn't necessarily bad from a present day position (most of theose things are still there), and along with NY Songlines, it's still generally pretty easy to find a former location for an address back to around 2005/2006.
 In the future, I'll be integrating more and more of the blog and this page.
 Note that many of these aren't even "complete", with the University Drive one being the "closest" and if you've lived in the area, will notice several blank spots.
 How this directory works here should be noted that a date listed is when a directory, phone book, or newspaper said it was open, not if it's still open today, when it opened, or when it closed.
 A full date means I have more information on it.
 Where available, a dash will indicate things still open as to the last time when these lists were updated (see the Updates page).